microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/UnlockAndRelock.rst

         The **string** ``LOCK``.
 Required.
     :reqheader X-WOPI-Lock:
         A **string** provided by Office Online that the host must use to identify the new lock on the file.
 The maximum length of a lock ID is 1024 ASCII characters.
 Required.
     :reqheader X-WOPI-OldLock:
         A **string** provided by Office Online that is the existing lock on the file.
 Required.
-        Note that if this X-WOPI-OldLock is not provided, this request is identical to a :term:`Lock` request.
+        Note that if X-WOPI-OldLock is not provided, the request is identical to a :term:`Lock` request.

     ..  include:: /fragments/common_lock_responses.rst